Skip to content

 When do we get involved?

-We also provide advice and guidance in situations where a child may have had a lot of time off as authorised absences.
+We may also provide advice, guidance, and interventions in situations where a child has had a lot of absence from school, even when this absence has been authorised.

 How to refer

-Parents’ consent is not required for a referral to the Attendance Team.
+Parents’ consent is not required for a referral to our team.

 West Area - Watford, Three Rivers and Hertsmere; Dacorum and St Albans